 These steps include:

-- Wearing elastic support hose (worn to at least knee height) should be put on in the morning upon arising.
-Many non-prescription and attractive styles are available for men and women.
+- Elastic support hose (worn to at least knee height) should be put on in the morning upon arising.
+Many nonprescription and attractive styles are available.
 Although they are initially tight, discomfort is less as the swelling is controlled.

 - Raising the legs above the level of the heart when sitting reduces fluid buildup.

 - Moving / exercising as tolerated.
 Muscle movement helps circulation.